wiflymax/ai-dev-playbook/README.md

 - **A script that grades the project's readiness based on evidence files, not on the agent's word.** For high-stakes work, a small script (run locally or in CI) reads the evidence the project has produced — closeout reports, test outputs, parity comparisons, rehearsal logs — and outputs a structured list of everything still blocking the project from shipping.
 If anything is missing, faked, or stale, the script refuses to return green.
 The agent cannot talk past it.

-It has been used to maintain a 170k LOC application across years of agent-driven feature work and a full language migration of the entire codebase.
+It has been used to maintain a 170k LOC application, feature work and a full language migration of the entire codebase.
 Both phases — steady-state maintenance and a large parallel rewrite — drove the patterns documented here.
 The standard tier covers the first; the enforcement-grade tier covers the second.

 The playbook is vendor-neutral.
 It works with Claude Code, Codex, Cursor, Aider, or any custom harness.